My best friend Danielle frowns and yanks her lip gloss from my hand.

 Danielle flashes a devilish grin.
-“Yeah, but look at that face,” she says.
+“Yeah, but look at that face.”

-We both laugh, and I dab up my tears before they ruin my makeup.
+We both laugh, and I dab away the tears before they ruin my makeup.

 “Ken.
 Hmmm.
 He sounds cute,” she’d said, running her finger over my name in a way that gave me goose bumps.